venelinpetrov/spring-boot-part-2/Docs/Exceptions.md

 # Exception handling in Spring Boot with Java

-Sometimes a controller can return a result or throw an exception.
-Like this
+Oftentimes a controller can return either a response DTO or an error response, like this

 ```java
 @GetMapping("/me")